Booking Terms & Conditions

 Any information or advice provided by the Company on matters such as visas, vaccinations, climate, clothing, equipment etc is given in good faith but we cannot be held responsible for any errors or omissions.
 The client is entirely responsible for obtaining any necessary medical vaccinations or other preliminary travel arrangements, including visas or permits, and any additional costs incurred.
 The Company cannot accept any responsibility for the consequences should visas or vaccinations not be obtained before the departure of the trip.

 You are required to have comprehensive travel insurance to participate in any of our holidays.
-This does not apply to UK holidays for British Nationals where insurance is optional (although holiday cancellation and cycle theft insurance is always advisable) and you should always ensure that you are covered for personal and 3rd party liability while cycling on the holiday.
+This does not apply to UK holidays for British Nationals where insurance is optional (although holiday cancellation and cycle theft and/or damage insurance is always advisable) and you should always ensure that you are covered for personal and 3rd party liability while cycling on the holiday.
 Where mandatory, for all clients on foreign trips and for all non-UK clients, travel insurance must include adequate cover for baggage, personal liability, damage and theft of cycling equipment, cancellation and medical expenses and the cost of repatriation should you become too ill to continue with the holiday.
 Flights are not included in your holiday and you should ensure your travel insurance covers any potential issues with your flight.
-Bike Adventures recommends that clients take out specialised cycle touring travel insurance of the type offered by Citybond Suretravel.
+Bike Adventures recommends that clients take out specialised cycle touring travel insurance of the type offered by Yellow Jersey.
 The Company does carry limited insurance for the carriage of clients’ cycles in our vehicles to and from the start/end of our holidays ONLY, although PLEASE NOTE that CMR rules strictly limit cover when crossing EU borders.
 Any claims concerning matters for which you are insured must be made directly with your insurance company.

 11. Travel Arrangements.